 Scattering amplitudes are the most fundamental observables in quantum field theory (QFT), and a lot of on-shell methods at the tree level have been researched (see \cite{Britto:2004ap,Cheung:2015ota,Elvang:2013cua,Travaglini:2022uwo} and so on for a review).
 However, compared with the adequacy of the on-shell methods, other methods are less well studied.
 As a semi-on-shell method, Berends-Giele (BG) currents \cite{Berends:1987me} are popular because of their recursive character.
 In recent years, many techniques based on BG currents have been developed \cite{Mafra:2016ltu,Gomez:2022dzk,Armstrong:2022jsa,Chattopadhyay:2021udc,Du:2022vsw,Wu:2021exa,Frost:2020eoa,Mafra:2016mcc,Lee:2015upy,Mafra:2015gia,Mafra:2015vca,Mizera:2018jbh}.
 However, the research of BG currents in (A)dS is still very scarce.
 This paper explores BG currents' properties and potential applications in (A)dS.

 In flat spacetime, there are many elegant results for tree-level amplitudes.
 Unifying relations \cite{Cheung:2017ems} are such results.
 They reveal the implicit relations among different theories by some differential operators, which tells us that the theories that seem pretty different may have intrinsic relations.
 We hope these relations can be generalized to the tree-level correlation functions in (A)dS.
 It seems that some recursion relations or factorization methods \cite{Raju:2010by,Raju:2011mp,Raju:2012zr,Zhou:2018sfz,Baumann:2020dch,Arkani-Hamed:2015bza,Arkani-Hamed:2018kmz,Baumann:2019oyu,Baumann:2021fxj} are helpful in the proof of the unifying relations in (A)dS, which are the methods we use in the flat case.
 However, in dS spacetime, only the factorization methods for 4-pt correlation functions are understood very well \cite{Melville:2021lst,Goodhew:2021oqg}, thus it is still unknown whether they can be applied to this proof.
 Instead, BG currents recursion, as a semi-on-shell (semi-on-boundary) method, stands out because it is clearer than factorization methods in (A)dS \cite{Armstrong:2022jsa}.
-In this paper, we discuss the unifying relations between gluons and conformally coupling scalars (minimal coupled with gluons) by using the recursion properties of BG currents.
-We find that this type of unifying relations holds in (A)dS only for the ``1+1" dimension or 4-pt correlation functions.
-By the way, we can also prove the unifying relations for flat spacetime by taking the flat limit.
-This paper explores BG currents in (A)dS.
-In such cases, the unifying relations hold for arbitrary dimensions and arbitrary point functions.
+In this paper, we discuss the ``unifying relations" in (A)dS between gluons and conformally coupling scalars (minimal coupled with gluons), which can be thought as a special case of Yang-Mills scalar (YMS) theory by setting the second color group to be the $U(1)$ group (the first color group is the gauge group), by using the recursion properties of BG currents.
+We find that this type of unifying relations also holds in (A)dS and develop some methods based on BG currents.
+By the way, we can also prove the ``unifying relations" for flat spacetime by taking the flat limit.